iansyd/NixOS-config/docs/NixOS-notes.md

 flatpak install com.microsoft.Edge
 ```
 b.
 Open Edge
 c.
-Set up sync to an existing account
+Set up sync to an existing (work) account

-9. Set up Onedriver.
+9. Set up Onedriver for personal files (does not work for business).
 I did not sort out how to do this declaritavly (if it is possible) so instead...
 a. create a folder ~/OneDrive
 b.
 Select menu item Utilities->Onedriver
 c.
 Follow the prompts
-d.
-That didnot work so
 This is not a sync client.
 Instead of syncing files, onedriver performs an on-demand download of files when your computer attempts to use them.

+10. Add and configure KDE Krohnkite to enable tiling windows management
+a.
+System Settings -> Windows Management -> Kwin Scripts
+b.
+Get new -> search for Krohnkite
+c.
+Install
+d.
+Tick to activate

 Configure panels and widgets to suit
-Add and configure KDE Krohnkite to enable tiling windows managemetn
 To sort out - panel configurations etc in KDE

 ## Notes on a gotcha